 Regardless of which earbuds you end up going with, noise canceling technology will protect you from self-inflicted hearing loss.
 When using non-noise canceling earbuds, you’re more likely to increase the volume so as to hear your music better to drown out noise around you.
-They also serve as an effective productivity tool for anyone adjusting to a work from home schedule.
+They also serve as an effective productivity tool for anyone adjusting to a work-from-home schedule.
 ANC blocks out the sound of your roommates’ conference calls as well as outside foot traffic.
-No matter what, both Sony and Apple’s earphones may make it easier for you to concentrate.